-- a sample newsletter article

-- social media posts to share on your accounts

-- links to videos to share

-- posters for your lunchroom/staff notice board

-- frequently asked questions and resources.
+- a sample newsletter article - social media posts to share on your accounts - links to videos to share - posters for your lunchroom/staff notice board/community notice boards - Easy Read guide to voting for people with disability - frequently asked questions and resources.

-Over the next month you'll also see our Vote on what counts to you advertising campaign which will run across a broad range of traditional and digital channels.
+Over the next two months you'll also see our Vote on what counts to you advertising campaign which will run across a broad range of traditional and digital channels.

-Please like and follow our social media accounts to stay up to date with the latest information about the 2024 State election.
+Please like and follow our social media accounts to stay up-to-date with the latest information about the 2024 State election.

-Sharing our messages with your networks is another great way you can assist us and help ensure young Queenslanders have the information they need to participate.
+Sharing our messages with your networks is another great way you can assist us and help ensure people have the information they need to participate.